bukka/php-todo/php-streams.md

 ## Source issues

-- **Bug**: Look into proc_open breakage with user stream
+- **Bug**: Use strerror_r instead of strerror
-  - https://github.com/php/php-src/issues/17943 - Using stream wrappers breaks proc_open
+  - https://github.com/php/php-src/issues/19248 - Use strerror_r instead of strerror in stream and networking code
 - **Bug**: Make listen non blockign to prevent issues with not respecting timeout
   - https://github.com/php/php-src/issues/13220 - stream_socket_accept() timeout sometimes doesn't work?
 - **Bug**: Disable usage of mmap that is causing segfaults